RRResident/ES6-plus-features/ES6.md

 const arrowFunc = (num) => num + 1; // return keyword omitted
 ```

-Arrow functions does not have its own bindings to a number of keywords in JS; `this`, `arguments`, `super`, or `new.target`, so they wouldn't be useful as methods.
+Arrow functions do not have its own bindings to a number of keywords in JS; `this`, `arguments`, `super`, or `new.target`, so they wouldn't be useful as methods for objects.

 ## Default parameter values